-The Device Discovery Layer (DDL) may not be able to discover some devices that are controlled by third-party drivers, such as those that provide multi-pathing or RAM disk capabilities.
+The Device Discovery Layer (DDL) may not be able to discover some devices that are not auto-discoverable, such as RAM disks.
 Such foreign devices can be made available as simple disks to Veritas Volume Manager (VxVM) by using the vxddladm addforeign command.
 This also has the effect of bypassing DMP for handling I/O. The following example shows how to add entries for block and character devices in the specified directories: